jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

       pixie and whether or not to show location text or weather text.
 Use this script as the basis of the local demo, and refit the Twitter post script to use this.
-    * Organize into standard Node project tree? _I couldn't find a useful standard, so: no._
     * After/in parallel with GitHub: update demo mode Node server.
          * Figure out how to make METAR calls from Node; error handling?
          * Figure out how to make Twitter API calls directly from Node?